Berkeley stabbing sends man to hospital, 1 arrested

 A stabbing in downtown Berkeley sent a man to the hospital with serious injuries Saturday morning, leading to an arrest, authorities report.

-Just before 9:40 a.m., BART police asked Berkeley police for help to detain the suspect after getting flagged down by a passer-by, BPD said.
+Just before 9:40 a.m., BART police asked Berkeley police for help to detain the suspect after getting flagged down by the involved parties, BPD said.

-The victim, a man in his 40s, was taken to Highland Hospital "Code 3" (with lights and sirens) with a wound to the torso.
+The victim, a man in his 40s, was taken to Highland Hospital "Code 3" (with lights and sirens) with a wound to the torso, according to emergency dispatches.

 No information about what prompted the stabbing has been released.